odedia/spring-ai-multilingual-document-analyzer/README.md

 - **Word Documents**: Microsoft Word files are handled seamlessly regardless of text direction.
 - **Cross-Language Q&A**: Ask questions in **either language**.
 Responses are returned in the **current UI language**, independent of the source document's language.
 - **Embedding Storage**: Uses **pgVector** (PostgreSQL) to store document embeddings.
-- **Conversation Context**: Includes a conversation ID so that Spring AI can maintain chat history per user.
-Use a unique ID to avoid clashing with other sessions.
+- **Conversation History**: Includes a conversation history for all previous chats.
+Each conversation has its own chat memory for context.
-- **UI Example**: The screenshot above shows the same question asked twice—first in English, then in Hebrew.
-Same RAG, different language.
-Magic!
+- **Single Sign-On**: Supports Github OIDC, or Pivotal SSO while running on Tanzu Platform for Cloud Foundry.
+Documents and conversation history is managed on a per-user basis.

 ---

 ## 🚀 Running Locally

-Make sure you have **Ollama** installed.
+Make sure you have **Ollama** and Docker installed and running.

 1. **Start a local PostgreSQL + pgVector container:**